howard-university-web-services/Howard-Automation-Library/README.md

 ##### Automated Steps (done by script after manual steps complete)

-You will also be given the option to commit/push immediately, and whether you wish to copy database and files from dev.coasdept.howard.
-Choosing "NO" on any, will skip these steps, and they will subsequently need to be performed manually.
-If git automation is not chosen, a new git branch will be created and used locally: "new_howard_multisite_TIMESTAMP".

 - Be sure that HAL is up to date.
 - Be sure that all desired local folders, and drush aliases are set up in hal_config.txt.
 - Be sure that you are on master branch, and it is up to date.